 With the exception of a reprimand or fine, when a penalty is applied under the International Sporting Code or Article 38.3 the stewards may impose penalty points on a driver.
-If a driver accrues 12 penalty points he will be suspended for the following Event, following which 12 points will be removed.
+If a driver accrues 12 penalty points during a free practice or qualifying, he will be suspended for the remainder of the Event.
+If a driver accrues 12 penalty points in a race, he will be suspended for the following Event.
+After the suspension has been issued, 12 points will be removed.